-Long hours of work and fewer hours of rest alongside addiction to social media – this is what the lifestyle of most present generation youth has been.
+Long hours of work and fewer hours of rest alongside addiction to social media – this is what the busy lifestyle of most present-generation youth has been.
 Naturally, you are bound to feel lethargic and have a sense of fatigue that follows you everywhere.

 There are certain types of bacteria that are present in our gut that play a huge role in sustaining our metabolism and assisting our digestion.
 They also produce different types of nutrients such as Vitamin B and K, which help our colon.